Dyalog/APLCourse/docs/Selecting-from-arrays.md

 These notes summarise the different constructs available.
 There is also a [Dyalog webinar dedicated to selecting from arrays](https://dyalog.tv/Webinar/?v=AgYDvSF2FfU).

 ### Square bracket indexing
-This is the type of indexing we have used exclusively up to now.
+This is the type of indexing we have been using so far.
 For vectors, it is very intuitive:
 ```APL
       'LE CHAT'[6 4 1 2 3 5 6]
 THE CAT
 ```

-For higher rank arrays, we can return rectangular sub-arrays by separating the indices into each axis by a semicolon:
+For higher rank arrays, we can return rectangular sub-arrays by separating the indices into each axis by semicolons:
 ```APL
       (2 3 4⍴⎕A)[1 2;1 3;1 4]   ⍝ The corner elements of the cuboid
 AD